EntTheTree/Webnovel-1/The reincarnation of Esther Nikodemus (draft 1) /All chapters.md

 I was about to put the piece of tofu in my mouth.
 “No?”

-“Well, let me tell you anyway.”
+“Well, let me tell you a story.”

-TK add in some dialogue discussing why life is suffering even when it doesn’t feel like that.
+There once was a zen master who was praised by his neighbors as a person living a pure life.
+In his neighborhood was a beautiful girl living with her parents.
+One day, without any warning, they discovered that she was with child.
+This made her parents furious.
+She would not say who the man was, but after much shouting and tears, finally said a name, Hakuin, the zen master.
+In great anger the parents went to the master.

+“Is that so?”
+Was all that he would say.

+The girl had a successful birth and the child was brought to Hakuin, by this time he had lost all his reputation, which did not trouble him.
+But he took very good care of the child, he obtained milk from his neighbours, and everything else the little one needed.

+A year later the young mother could not tolerate it any longer.
+She told her parents the truth, that the real father of the child was a young man working in the fish market.
+The mother and father of the girl at once went to Hakuin to ask his forgiveness, to apologize at length and to get the child back again.
+Hakuin was willing.
+In yielding the child all he said was:

+“Is that so?”

+The monk finished his story.
 “Did you understand?”

 I picked up a piece of sauteed mushroom.
 “Not really.”

+“Hmm”, the monk hummed.
+“Is that so?”

 \*\*\*
 I woke up laying in bed, did I pass out?
 Where’s Eric?
 I looked around and saw that it was the inn we had rented.
 My mom was sleeping on a chair by the bedside.
-I couldn’t help but think this scene was familiar.
+This situation felt very familiar.
 Once again, I had made my mom sleep in that uncomfortable position.
 Sorry.

 She opened her eyes as I fumbled around on the bed.